Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review

+Recent literature has seen an influx of survey and review articles exploring MML \cite{boehm2021harnessing, MLwithTransformersAsurvey, baltruvsaitis2018multimodal, ektefaie2023multimodal, hartsock2024vision}.
+These works have provided valuable insights into the evolving landscape of MML, charting key trends and challenges within the field.
+Despite this growing body of knowledge, there remains a notable gap in the literature regarding the application of advanced multimodal DL models, such as Graph Neural Networks (GNNs) and Transformers, in the domain of oncology.
+Our article aims to fill this gap by offering the following contributions:

-\begin{enumerate} \item \textbf{Identifying large-scale MML approaches in oncology}.
-We provide an overview of the current state-of-the-art in using DNNs, specifically GNNs and Transformers, for multimodal data fusion in oncology.
+\begin{enumerate} \item \emph{Identifying large-scale MML approaches in oncology}.
+We provide an overview of the state-of-the-art MML with a special focus on GNNs and Transformers for multimodal data fusion in oncology.

-\item \textbf{Highlighting the challenges and limitations of multimodal oncology data fusion}.
-We discuss the challenges and limitations of implementing multimodal data fusion models in oncology, including the need for large datasets, the complexity of integrating diverse data types, data alignment, missing data modalities and samples.
+\item \emph{Highlighting the challenges and limitations of MML in oncology data fusion}.
+We discuss the challenges and limitations of implementing multimodal data-fusion models in oncology, including the need for large datasets, the complexity of integrating diverse data types, data alignment, and missing data modalities and samples.

-\item \textbf{Providing a taxonomy for describing multimodal architectures}.
-We present a comprehensive taxonomy for describing multimodal architectures, including both traditional and DL methods, to facilitate future research in this area.
+\item \emph{Providing a taxonomy for describing multimodal architectures}.
+We present a comprehensive taxonomy for describing MML architectures, including both traditional ML and DL, to facilitate future research in this area.

-\item \textbf{Identifying key contributions and future directions for multimodal data fusion in oncology}.
-Finally, we explore the various ways of integrating multimodal oncology data using neural networks.
-We identify GNNs and Transformers as a potential solution for across-the-spectrum multimodal integration and present the associated challenges. \end{enumerate}
+\item \emph{Identifying future directions for multimodal data fusion in oncology}.
+We identify GNNs and Transformers as potential solutions for comprehensive multimodal integration and present the associated challenges.